 I had the wonderful opportunity to shadow Dr. Kelly Kreisler at Vibrant Health Clinic in Kansas City.
 I spent the day observing Dr. Kreisler at each of her appointments with patients at the clinic and had the opportunity to see how Doctors work with translators to breach the barrier of language.
 The experience at this clinic served as an interesting look into how a medical professional approaches handling the delivery of care to patients of diverse backgrounds.

 Shadowing Dr. Kreisler served as an invaluable experience when exploring various unique environments within the medical field.
 Vibrant Health is a clinic in the Kansas City area that serves many individuals who have recently immigrated to the United States from different countries.
 Dr. Kreisler's specialty is in Pediatrics, where many of the patients she was seeing were young and in the process of acclimating to their new life here in the United States.
-It was evident how much of an experienced physician Dr. Kreisler was as she seamlessly worked with translators to comprehensively assure that there were no errors in communication between her and the parents of her patients.
+It was evident how much of an experienced physician Dr. Kreisler was as she seamlessly worked with translators to comprehensively ensure that there were no errors in communication between her and the parents of her patients.
 A very interesting point in my shadowing experience was seeing how Dr. Kreisler asked her patients and their parents if they were speaking English at home or at school.
 This was interesting as I didn't even think to consider how socialization played a role in the health and development of these young patients.
 This really was a lesson for me in seeing what it means to be comprehensive in the care of one's patients.
-This experience was truly memorable, from its unique setting, to the examples of the sometimes complex nature of doctor/patient interactions.
+This experience was truly memorable, from its unique setting to the examples of the sometimes complex nature of doctor/patient interactions.
 It is an attribute I would hope to bring into my own practice, as I pursue my dream of studying and practicing medicine.

 AMCAS Work and Activities Example #29